Hi! My name is Jun. My pronouns are they/them (alt. she/he). I'm always a work in progress.

 *Starting A Large Piece: First session ~ 600-1000… Following sessions ~ minimum $200 until finish.

-Personal Tipping Preference: I prefer cash tips around 20% if you can afford it.
+Personal Tipping Preference: I prefer cash tips around 10-20% if you can afford it.
 My rates are kept low so I can continue being accessible as possible while maintaining my business and health (that is not to say it is affordable for everyone).
-I also enjoy tips in food (love pastries - allergic to cheese, hot pepper spice, and caffeine), books/comics (preferably ones that you like or recommend), and also art!
+I also enjoy tips in food (love pastries - allergic to cheese, hot pepper spice, and caffeine), books/comics, and also art!
 Please don’t give me live-plants unless they are easy to care for.
 I also like cut flowers.
 Please do not gift me cannabis, alcohol, or other rec. substances.

 3) What about the deposit?